yh-luo/from-zero-to-source-estimates/README.md

 ### Compute baseline covariance

 Becauase inverse solvers usually assume Gaussian noise distribution, M/EEG signals require a whitening step due to the  nature of being highly spatially correlated.
 To denoise the data, one must provide an estimate of the spatial noise covariance matrix.
 Empty-room recordings for MEG or pre-stimulus period can be used to compute such information.
-Here, the pre-stimulus period (baseline) was used.
+Here, the pre-stimulus period (baseline) is used.

 #### Demo